 Here are 9 Travel Safety Tips designed to help you stay safe on your next trip.

-Here’s a summary of the 9 Travel Safety Tips before digging in and looking at them a bit deeper.
+Here’s a summary of the 9 Travel Safety Tips you need to stay safe while traveling.

 - Let someone know where you are going